 Shaunté Gates is based in Washington, D.C., where he was born and raised.
 Gates is trained in oil painting, and prior to his recent works, he produced representational portraits.
 Gates’ past experience as a tattoo artist and television editor with BET Networks greatly informs his practice.
 He is a participating artist in Smithsonian Institution’s “Men of Change” four-year (2019-2022) traveling exhibition.
 The exhibition spans ten museums including California African American Museum, Cincinnati Underground Railroad Museum, and Washington State History Museum.
 Gates has work in esteemed private collections, and an acquisition by the Studio Museum in Harlem’s Collection.
 He has many public art commissions from schools throughout D.C., including Transcending, a painting commemorating the 140th anniversary of Howard University School of Law.
-He presented his first solo exhibition at Zidoun Bossuyt Gallery Luxembourg in November 2022.
+He presented his first solo exhibition in Europe at Zidoun-Bossuyt Gallery Luxembourg in November 2022.
 Shaunté Gates is a recipient of the Louis Comfort Tiffany Foundation Biennial Grant 2022.

 Elisa Wouk Almino Download article (PDF)